arackaf/mongo-graphql-starter/README.md

 First, create your db metadata like this.
 Each mongo collection you'd like added to your GraphQL endpoint needs to contain the table name, and all of the fields, keyed off of the data types provided.
 If you're creating a type which will only exist inside another type's Mongo fields, then you can omit the table property.

 For any type which is contained in a Mongo collection—ie has a `table` property—if you leave off the `_id` field, one will be added for you, of type `MongoIdType`.
-These types with a table property will hereafter be referred to as "queryable."
+Types with a `table` property will hereafter be referred to as "queryable."

 **projectSetupA.js**
 ```javascript